Complete Guide to Self-Publishing Australia

 If you’re a self-published author in Australia, it doesn’t mean that you need to miss out on some of the biggest book markets in the world!

-Start by Researching Your Potential Book Market
+Start by Researching Your Book Market

 Check out 11 Popular Book Genres Explained! for some great information and tips about the different book genres.